evgenyneu/evgenii.com/files/2016/09/carl_in_orbit/index.md

       if (isEarthDead()) {
         physics.state.paused = true;
         var message = currentTemperatureCelsius > 10 ?
-"All surface animal species have become extinct due to high global temperature that caused the water to evaporate and create a runaway greenhouse effect which increased the temperature further." : "All surface animal species have become extinct due to low global temperature that caused the shutdown of photosynthesis in plants.";
+"All animal species living on the surface of the planet have become extinct due to high global temperature that caused some of the water to evaporate and create a runaway greenhouse effect which increased the temperature further." : "All animal species animal species living on the surface of the planet have become extinct due to low global temperature that caused the shutdown of photosynthesis in plants.";
         gameoverMessage.show(message);
         return;
       }